 LiveHire’s Agency Management Portal enables HR and Talent Acquisition to invite trusted and preferred businesses to put forward the best quality pool of candidates for assigned, open roles.
 Utilising their own LiveHire portal, agency staff may submit candidates live against live job requisitions, and consider candidates for other roles where representation allows.
 Importantly, the platform facilitates resolution where conflicts in representation arise.
 All of this is based on the terms and representation agreed between the agency and the company.

 At last, there is a way for HR to manage external recruitment suppliers in one, easy to use platform.

 Why Invest in your Recruitment Process?

 Finding and hiring outstanding employees before the competition produces a clear business advantage.
-These organisations enjoy: shorter times-to-hire/ time-to-fill; precious time back to hiring managers; small, but delivery focused hiring teams (who enjoy high organisational trust); and a truly exceptional candidate experience.
+These organizations enjoy: shorter times-to-hire/ time-to-fill; precious time back to hiring managers; small, but delivery focused hiring teams (who enjoy high organizational trust); and a truly exceptional candidate experience.
 All supported and automated with a modern and intuitive technology platform.